terrancehah/whole-ios/docs/app-flow.md

   - Provides robust error handling for all backend operations.

 ---
+### Data Model Consistency
+- All identifiers (userId, quoteId, etc.) are now consistently represented as `UUID` in all models, view models, and service methods.
+- All Supabase interactions use `.uuidString` for IDs when required by the backend.
+- All hardcoded sample quotes in code and widget logic now use `UUID()` for IDs to ensure type safety.

 ### Notification Preferences Flow (2025-04-21)
 - Onboarding and Settings screens allow users to enable/disable daily quote notifications and set preferred delivery time.
 - Preferences are stored in the `userpreferences` table (`notifications_enabled`, `notification_time`).